WhenHub/dev-samples/README.md

 ## Display - Jquery
 Display data on a page using Jquery and styled with standard Bootstrap.
 The schedules you see are the ones that are in your WhenHub Profile.
+It is optimized to run with a local server, run these commands in terminal to start the server:

+Run `npm install` in  /display/jquerySample folder
+Run `npm start`

 ![Alt text](/imgs/JqueryExample.png?raw=true "Jquery Example")